-Always look online, even on Craigslist, ebay, etc. Sometimes you can find someone giving their piano away "to a good home" when they don't have space for it any more, or selling their used keyboard when little Jimmy decided to play electric guitar instead.
+Always look online, even on Craigslist, Offer Up, ebay, etc. Sometimes you can find someone giving their piano away "to a good home" when they don't have space for it any more, or selling their used keyboard when little Jimmy decided to play electric guitar instead.
 I scan these sites from time to time and can notify you if I see something good (just tell me what you're looking for.)
 If you buy a used piano, you need to have a tuner check it out; some pianos are damaged beyond reasonable repair.

 I have heard that Costco has nice weighted keyboards at a good price.
 Guitar Center or any music store will have a good selection of quality keyboards, and usually a knowledgeable staff.
 Piano stores will have nice brand-new and used instruments, and will likely have partnerships with movers and tuners so everything can be taken care of in one place.
 Feel free to try out the instruments in the store, and ask a lot of questions.
 I've gotten great deals on keyboards during sales at these brick-and-mortar stores.

 Also, you can rent a piano for a very reasonable price, and delivery and tuning are usually included in the rental fee.
 I have not tried this myself in San Diego, but know there are many options out there (just search for piano rentals in San Diego).
 This option has been recommended to me, and I trust that it is a good route if you're looking for an actual piano with little commitment.